- Advantages over Urine MC+S

 - Pre-eclampsia – a condition in pregnant women characterised by hypertension and proteinuria.

 - Small amounts of urine are naturally excreted.
 The actual amount varies with the renal threshold from patient to patient.
-Generally these levels are too small to be detected on dipstick.
+Generally these levels are too small to be detected on urine dipstick.

 - Can be caused by diabetes, Cushing’s syndrome, liver and pancreatic disease, Fanconi’s syndrome